yashrmaa/yasharma/content/now/index.md

 ## Professionally

-I work at Google, New York and recently, I have been working on AI in Observability.
+I work at Google, San Francisco and recently, I have been working on AI in Observability.
 Software breaks all the time (remember, the recent [CrowdStrike](https://en.wikipedia.org/wiki/2024_CrowdStrike_incident) outage?) so naturally, we want to mitigate and prevent issues asap.
 Systems are designed to leave a paper trail and we engineers use that to understand what went wrong.
 Now, I am trying to use AI to make that process easier.
 Imagine a world where an AI tells you "Oh, here's what happened and this is how I fixed it!".

 ## Personally